kysely

 Class CamelCasePlugin

-A plugin that converts snake_case identifiers in the database into camelCase in the javascript side.
+A plugin that converts snake_case identifiers in the database into camelCase in the JavaScript side.

 For example let's assume we have a table called person_table with columns first_name and last_name in the database.
 When using CamelCasePlugin we would setup Kysely like this:

-interface Person {
+interface CamelCasedDatabase {

 firstName: string